erochest/tardi/docs/types-and-literals.md

 # Types and Literals in Tardi

-Tardi supports several basic types and their corresponding literal representations.
+Tardi supports several types and their corresponding literal representations.
 This document outlines the available types and how to use them in your Tardi programs.

 ## Supported Types